Connorrmcd6/Connorrmcd6/README.md

       "TypeScript"
     ],

-    latest project: Custom fantasy league football game that allows users to add their own rules for mini-leagues and get stats from the FPL API
+    latest project: Custom fantasy league football game that allows users to add their own rules for mini-leagues and get stats from the FPL API.
+    Currently built in Python with Streamlit but looking to migrate to React Native with TypeScript.

  }
 ```